On the toric ideal of a matroid: Remarks

 $\sim_1$ if $\mathcal{D}$ may be obtained from $\mathcal{B}$ by a composition of symmetric exchanges.
-That is $\sim_1$ is the transitive closure of the relation which exchanges a pair of bases $B_i,B_j$ in a sequence into a pair obtained by a double swap. $\sim_2$ if $\mathcal{D}$ may be obtained from $\mathcal{B}$ by a composition of symmetric exchanges and permutations of the order of the bases. $\sim_3$ if $\mathcal{D}$ may be obtained from $\mathcal{B}$ by a composition of multiple symmetric exchanges.
+That is $\sim_1$ is the transitive closure of the relation which exchanges a pair of bases $B_i,B_j$ in a sequence into a pair obtained by a symmetric exchange. $\sim_2$ if $\mathcal{D}$ may be obtained from $\mathcal{B}$ by a composition of symmetric exchanges and permutations of the order of the bases. $\sim_3$ if $\mathcal{D}$ may be obtained from $\mathcal{B}$ by a composition of multiple symmetric exchanges.

-Let $TE(i)$ denote the class of matroids such that for all $n\geq 2$ and for all compatible sequences of bases $\mathcal{B},\mathcal{D}$ of length $n$ holds $\mathcal{B}\sim_i\mathcal{D}$.
+Let $TE(i)$ denote the class of matroids for which every two compatible sequences of bases $\mathcal{B},\mathcal{D}$ are in relation $\mathcal{B}\sim_i\mathcal{D}$ (the notion $TE(i)$ is the same as the original one in \cite{Wh1}).
 An algebraic meaning of the property $TE(3)$ is that the toric ideal $I_M$ is generated by quadratic binomials.
-The property $TE(2)$ means that the toric ideal $I_M$ is generated by quadratic binomials corresponding to double swaps, while the property $TE(1)$ is its analog for noncommutative polynomial ring $S_M$.
+A matroid $M$ belongs to $TE(2)$ if and only if the toric ideal $I_M$ is generated by quadratic binomials corresponding to symmetric exchanges.
+The property $TE(1)$ is an analog of $TE(2)$ for the noncommutative polynomial ring $S_M$.

 We are ready to formulate the original conjecture \cite[Conjecture 12]{Wh1} of White.

 \begin{conjecture} The following equalities hold: \begin{enumerate} \item $TE(1)=$ the class of all matroids, \item $TE(2)=$ the class of all matroids, \item $TE(3)=$ the class of all matroids. \end{enumerate} \end{conjecture}